Niccoryan0/Async-Inn/README.md

-# Async-Inn
+# Async Inn
 Author: *Nicco Ryan*

 ---
 ## Overview
-This app currently exists to test out the creation of SQL databases in C#, including creating models, migrating the database, and seeding data.
+This web app currently exists to simulate database information regarding a hotel chain, specifically it's locations, rooms, and amenities.
+It showcases the creation of SQL databases in C#, including creating models, migrating the database, and seeding data.
 It also has controllers to set up an API for the data.

 ---